sgttwld/BMA/README.md

 A modular implementation of Blahut-Arimoto type algorithms for the feed-forward multi-agent systems in information-theoretic bounded rationality developed in [Gottwald, Braun.
 Systems of bounded rational agents with information-theoretic constraints](https://doi.org/).

 A particular multi-agent architecture is indexed by a type and shape (as introduced in the paper).
 The type labels the general structure of the multi-agent system, i.e. the Bayesian network of random variables and their interdependencies, whereas the shape is a list of  each node's agent occupation number, i.e. a shape of `[1,2,4]` means that the first random variable consists of one agent, the second of two, and the third of four agents.
-The implementation is modular in the sense that a given multi-agent systems consists of a set number of nodes (= random variables), that are connected as specified in the file `BMA_sysconfig.py`.
-Currently, the algorithm is configured for all cases with `N<4`, but arbitrary types can be implemented by simply updating this file.
+The implementation is modular in the sense that a given multi-agent system consists of a set number of nodes (= random variables), that are connected as specified in the file `BMA_sysconfig.py`.
+Currently, the algorithm is configured for all cases with one, two and three nodes, but arbitrary types can easily be implemented by updating this file.

 ## Examples